systemcarl/weblog/outlines/about-me.md

         education.

 ### Modern, Accessible Technology
-- My time over the last 5 years has been spent writing software and building web applications.
-    - Mostly self taught, with only a few formal Python & C++ classes in my undergraduate studies, I didn't consider a career in software until a few years after graduating.
+- For a long time, I did not consider a career in software development.
+    - I am mostly self taught.
+    - I have only taken few formal Python & C++ classes.
+        - During my undergraduate studies, I took some courses about simulation, computational mathematics, and modelling.
+    - It wasn't until after working in electrical engineering that I realized software development could be viable career.
-    - I was reluctant to learn about web application, not knowing anything about HTML, CSS, or JavaScript.
+    - Not knowing anything about HTML, CSS, or JavaScript, I was reluctant to learn about web application.
-    - But I realized it is powerful & accessible technology.
+        - I realized the power & accessibility of the technology after building a web application myself.

+#### Recent Projects
+- Over the last 5 years I have also been writing software and building web applications.
+    - Much of my software development work happened concurrently with my graduate studies.
-- Recently, I have been working on the [MRKTBOX e-commerce web application].
+    - From 2020 to 2025, I worked on the [MRKTBOX e-commerce web application] on and off.
-    - The project was conceived in late 2020, and I worked on it off and on, for the 5 years.
-    - The scope of the project changed over time.
-    - The goal was to create a multi-channel e-commerce application the intuitively supported cafe, catering, home delivery and other special offerings.
+    - The goal was to create a multi-channel e-commerce application that intuitively supported cafe, catering, home delivery and other special offerings.
     - The application comprises a custom back-end service with using a [re-written OpenTender front-end application].
     - The details of the [MRKTBOX project] are in my [portfolio].
     - The open source code-base is available on [MRKTBOX's GitHub repository].
-- Since then, I've been working on [this weblog].
+- Since finishing the MRKTBOX project, I have been working on [this weblog].
+    - Primarily, I am building a platform for sharing guides, professional tips, and other articles.
-    - The goal is to create an open-source, self-hosted, modular, and extensible blogging service that is easy to use and maintain.
+    - This is also a prototype for an open-source, modular, & extensible blogging service.
-    - My priority is to create modern, accessible technology that is easy to use and maintain.
+    - The project is a case study in software design and development.
+    - Sharing the software and the process of creating the software is my contribution to long-form content ecosystem.

+#### Building With Integrity
 - I believe in thinking towards the future, and creating technology that will stand the test of time, either by being extensible or modular.
     - I believe in the importance of decentralized, open-source technology.